top of page

 How do I Complete An Estate Plan?

 Individuals often become overwhelmed in this process.
-This is where our firm comes into play.
+This is where Guardian Law, LLC comes into play.
 Regardless of your jurisdiction, we have a network of attorney’s who are licensed to assist you to establish a personalized estate plan containing all of the documents listed above.
 The process is easy.
 It entails you filling out a worksheet which goes through your estate and outlines your desires.
 Then with the assistance of an attorney you will complete your desires regarding your estate, and they will send you a draft to review.
 The attorney will review the draft with you and make any appropriate changes.
 When the changes are made a final version will be mailed to your home, with instructions, and tabs where to execute.

 After the trust is signed, our firm will help you transfer assets into the estate.
 This process is called “funding” your trust.
-Guardian Law has a checklist we go through with you to ensure all of your assets are included in the Trust to ensure you will avoid probate.
+Guardian Law, LLC has a checklist we go through with you to ensure all of your assets are included in the Trust to ensure you will avoid probate.
 Upon completion of your estate plan we will send you all of the documents in a binder tabbed and ready for your execution.

 Again, the process is simple and thorough.
 In the matter of a few weeks, and a few hours of your time, the entire plan is completed and funded.
+Contact us today to get started.

 bottom of page